Categories

 Al-Andalus attained what is often seen as its apogee with the establishment of the Caliphate: governmental power as well as cultural influence.
 A need to assert one’s “Andalusi identity,” which ironically became stronger with the caliphate’s slow and steady demise, first in reality with the hajibs’ grasp on power, then formally with the caliphate’s dissolution in 1031 and the rebirth of minor emirates: the taifas.

 In place of the infant son of Al-Hakam II, the hajib (grand vizier) Muhammad ibn Ami’Amir therefore had actual control over the empire.
 He ruled the nation from 978 to 1002 (the year of his death), and he is best known for being a champion of the Holy War.
-Using the help of the Berbers, he terrorized the Christian kingdoms by pillaging Santiago de Compostela in 997 and Barcelona in 985 (the little Catalans are still terrorized by the bogeyman Almanzor).
+He terrorized the Christian kingdoms with the aid of the Berbers by pillaging Barcelona in 985 and Santiago de Compostela in 997 (the little Catalans are still under the bogeyman Almanzor’s terror).
 He used the moniker “Al Mansur” as a result of his victories against the Infidels and other foes like General Ghalib (the Victorious).
 In 998, he even went so far as to take over Fez.

 Al Muzaffar passed away in 1008, and it’s possible that his brother, who took over, poisoned him.
 This Sandjul, also known as Sanchuelo (whose mother was the daughter of Sancho, the King of Navarre), made the error of having Hisham II formally designate him, which led to the Cordoba Revolution in 1009.
 Sanchuelo was slain; the caliph abdicated in favor of a relative…

 Twenty years of turmoil began at this time, fuelled by revived animosities between Arabs and Berbers as well as the actions of Christian kings: the new caliph was pitted against an Umayyad, Sulayman, who was backed by Castile; Cordoba was attacked by Berbers in 1009 and sacked.
 Nevertheless, the Caliph was able to regain it in 1010 thanks to Raymond Borrell, Count of Barcelona.
-The sequel was also perplexing: Hisham II temporarily reclaimed the throne, followed by three years under Sulayman al-Musta’in, who depended on steadily stronger regional forces, particularly the Berbers.
+The subsequent events were also puzzling: Hisham II briefly reclaimed the throne, then Sulayman al-Musta’in ruled for three years, depending on steadily stronger regional forces, particularly the Berbers.

 However, neither the populace nor the local government backed the Hammudids; as a result, Al Murtada, an Umayyad caliph, was elected.
 This one undertook an expedition to Elvira against the Hammudid allies, the Zirid Berbers of Granada, and was beaten; he was killed at Guadix.
 As a result, the Zirids let the Hammudids continue, and Al Mamun, a moderate, succeeded him as caliph, keeping the peace until 1021.
 However, the caliph there had a deal with the Berber Yahya uprising, which pushed him out of Cordoba.
 He was forced to relocate to Malaga, where he passed away in 1035, since the populace of the capital continued to reject Maghreb dominance.